 As a freelancer, you can send Direct Contracts to clients outside of Upwork.
 First, you'll create a contract with your own personal terms.

 Once your contract is funded, it becomes Active.
-When you finish the work, you can request a payment.
+When you finish the work on a milestone or the entire contract, you can request a payment.

 You'll get a confirmation that your client has been emailed.

-Learn more about the Direct Contract experience for a client here.
+Learn more about the Direct Contracts experience for clients here.